-Because of the Honor System at Mr. Jefferson's University, I assume Econ 201 students will be truthful in dealing with their TA, the Head TA, and me and will not cheat on their exams.
-In the unlikely event that you witness an incident of cheating, you are to contact an Honor Advisor.
+Because of the Honor System at Mr. Jefferson's University, we assume Econ 201 students will be truthful in their conduct and will not cheat on exams.
+In the unlikely event you witness an incident of cheating, you are to contact an Honor Advisor.
 The Honor System is one of the University's most valuable assets, making it distinct from most other colleges and universities.
-I admire and support the principle of student self-governance upon which the Honor System rests.
+We admire and support the principle of student self-governance upon which the Honor System rests.